GandhiCloudLab/watson-ai-ops-320-topology-api/03-create-delete-node-and-links/readme.md

 sh 04-retrieve-id-by-uniqueid-cash.sh
 ```

 2. The content of the file would be like this.
 Look at the values of `UNIQUEID`.
-You don't need to change anything on the curl command.
+You don't need to change anything here.

 ```
 UNIQUEID=cash-svc-id